Home Pharmacy (cont.)

 Most nonsteroidal antiinflammatory drugs (NSAIDs) used to treat inflammation, fever, and pain are available over-the-counter.
 OTC ibuprofen (for example, Motrin, Advil) is often recommended by health care practitioners to decrease pain and inflammation from minor orthopedic injuries.
 It can also be used effectively as part of the treatment for kidney stones and gallstones, where inflammation is part of the process causing pain.
 Ibuprofen is also frequently recommended for the treatment of fever in all age groups.

 Naproxen (for example, Naprosyn, Anaprox, and Aleve) is another NSAID available over-the-counter.
-The benefit of OTC naproxen is that they are longer lasting than ibuprofen and only need ot be taken twice a day instead of every 4 hours.
+The benefit of OTC naproxen is that it is longer lasting than ibuprofen and only needs to be taken twice a day instead of every 4 hours.

 NSAIDs should not be taken by individuals with kidney disease, or those who have a history of bleeding from the stomach and bowels because NSAIDS are removed from the body by the kidneys and may increase bleeding in the stomach or bowels.
 These medications are relatively contraindicated in individuals taking blood thinners such as warfarin (Coumadin), clopidogrel (Plavix), and prasugrel (Effient) because the NSAIDS may increase the chance of inappropriate bleeding.